How wearable technology turns regular enterprise workers into superheroes.

 X-Ray vision.
 Telepathy.
 Telekinesis.
-These are the powers that have captured many childhood--and adult--imaginations since the first Superman comic book hit store shelves in 1938.
+These are the powers that have captured much childhood--and adult--imaginations since the first Superman comic book hit store shelves in 1938.
 Who hasn't dreamed of being a superhero?
 Thanks to advancements in wearable technology, we might all have our chance.

 Back in 2015 wearable technologies, or "wearables", hit the consumer market in a full-on assault led by tech giants such as Google, Apple, and Samsung.
 These tech giants bet big on fast consumer adoption resulting in record-breaking profits. . .and they lost.
 Then, something interesting happened that is rarely seen in the world of tech: enterprises began adopting technologies originally intended for consumers on a massive scale thereby keeping the market for the erstwhile "game-changing technology" alive.

 DHL began incorporating smart glasses in the warehouse to speed up the process of picking orders, Quebec City International Airport equipped their duty managers with Apple Watches enabling them to receive real-time operational alerts with a quick glance at their wrist so that they can make better decisions and decrease delays, Buffalo Wings & Rings restaurant put the new Samsung Gear S3 to work notifying servers when customers need attention without requiring the use of their hands and shaving critical minutes off of the table-to-check cycle which boosts turnover and revenue.